Teddy-bear-123/tmux-ayu/README.md

 ## Configuration options

-All flavors support certain levels of customization that match our [Catppuccin Style Guide][style-guide].
+All flavors support certain levels of customization that match our [ayu Style Guide][style-guide].
 To add these customizations, add any of the following options to your Tmux configuration.